 Which Cereals Are Safe For Dogs?

 There are a few cereals that are not only safe for dogs, but can be a delicious treat for them.
 These include plain Cheerios, Bran Flakes, and Rice Krispies.
-Some dog owners even use Cheerios as a training treat since they are small and easy for dogs to eat during a training session.
+Some dog parents even use Cheerios as a training treat since they are small and easy for dogs to eat during a training session.

 While not necessarily toxic in small doses, cereals that contain high amounts of sugar and have no nutritional value should be avoided.
 These include cereals such as Lucky Charms, Fruit Loops, and Frosted Flakes, among many others.